mikejmets/iw.fss/iw/fss/README.txt

 From this version and later version, iw.fss registers upgrade steps in GenericSetup.
-When upgrading to a newer version of iw.fss, just have a look at the "Upgrade" tab of the portal_setup tool in your Plone site.@q
+When upgrading to a newer version of iw.fss, just have a look at the "Upgrade" tab of the portal_setup tool in your Plone site.

 Migrating between strategies
 ############################